Alternatives to Black Friday – Mongolia

 They don’t currently have an on-line shop but head to their Quilting Shop on Seoul Street.
 Alternatively, get in touch with Tserendash Selenge the Director.

-If you have time on your hands then volunteer for an hour or so at a local project.
+If you have time on your hands then offer support at a local project.
 And once again I’ll bring up the Nogoon Nuur Community Space in Ulaanbaatar.
 As I always say, I love this place immensely.
 There are few safe community spaces within the ger districts of Ulaanbaatar – especially community spaces where children can play.
 But, Nogoon Nuur (Green Lake) is bucking this trend.

 The whole vision is made possible by a committed individual, Ulzii.
 Ulzii has been committed to renovating this public space since 2012 and over this time has planted over 500 trees and focused on creating a healthy, green, public space for Mongolian people, especially children in the ger area.